mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-02-02-pyramidenspitze.md

 On the way up the scenery was breathtaking, having the clouds below us drop down from mountain ridges like water droplets from a waterfall.
-The sun was very active, so I made a stop at Ritzaualm to take my thermal suit off.
+The sun was very active, so I made a stop at Ritzaualm (1161 m) to take my thermal suit off.
 The hut itself appeared to resemble a 4-star hotel more than a mountain hut, having a big restaurant, fresh wooden floors, hot water in the toilet and an overall expensive look.

 ![View at Naunspitze (1633 m)](/images/projects/data-viz/hikes/stories/pyramidenspitze/2025-02-02-03.jpg)

-After the involuntary break we climbed up to Vorderkaiserfeldenhütte, passing hikers that were already descending.
+After the involuntary break we climbed up to Vorderkaiserfeldenhütte (1388 m), passing hikers that were already descending.
 At the hut we took an actually voluntary break to have some snacks and prepare for the tougher section of the hike.
 While the road before was accessible to off-road cars, from this point onwards it was just a narrow dirt trail covered in knee-high snow.
-We skipped Naunspitze and headed straight to Petersköpfl (1745 m) to take advantage of the light shining through some small cloud formations, casting a nice rainbow halo on the clouds below us.
+We skipped Naunspitze (1633 m) and headed straight to Petersköpfl (1745 m) to take advantage of the light shining through some small cloud formations, casting a nice rainbow halo on the clouds below us.